VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter02.md

 ![alt](figures/digits4.png)

-<b>[Prompt] The information of definition, name and format of device font is
-described in 3.1.4 of MiniGUI User Manual.</b>
+__PROMPT__ The information of definition, name and format of device font is described in 3.1.4 of MiniGUI User Manual.

 ## Logical font